 2. Submit your request(s): Permission Request or Inquiry (log in required).
 We will endeavor to respond within two weeks.
 Please note: more complex agreements may require more processing time (perhaps several months), particularly if the material is to be adapted, if multiple bodies or languages are involved, or if there are extensive legal or commercial aspects.

 3. Obtain an agreement from IFAC.
 IFAC’s copyrighted material may not be reproduced or translated without express permission from IFAC.

-4. Obtain Materials from IFAC.
-Once the formal permission agreement is in place, IFAC will provide you with the relevant materials for reproduction or translation.
-In most cases, IFAC will require a draft of the proposed publication to be submitted to IFAC for pre-publication review and approval.
+4. Obtain materials from IFAC.
+Once the agreement is in place, IFAC will provide you with the relevant materials for reproduction or translation.
+It is generally required that a draft of the proposed reproduction/translation be submitted to IFAC for pre-publication review and clearance.

-6. For More Information, please refer to our detailed FAQs.
+5. For more information, please refer to our detailed FAQs.